zyazyaG/110920-pt-project-template/README.md

-* The analysis might not solve the problems questions fully, due to filtering out missing values, which might result in miscalculated data.
 ***

 ## Further Analysis

 Modeling following analysis could give more detailed insights to Microsoft about the industry:

-* **Study of relation between average rating and actors in the movie** could be helpful to strategize the casting for the moving
+* **Study of relation between average rating and actors in the movie** could be helpful to strategize the casting for the movie
 * **Comparing the profits from domestic gross and worldwide gross** will help to focus on proper audience and market
 * **Analysis of movies based on critics rating and directors**, will help to identify which directors get the highest ratings from critics.